November 25, 2017

 Click here to watch Dr. Frey’s interview with ABC12 on SMA and our Spinraza treatment

-Dr. Frey is a board certified neurologist with the Institute for Neurosciences and Multiple Sclerosis.
+Dr. Frey is a board certified neurologist with the Institute for Neuroscience.
 Dr. Frey provides a wide range of neurology services with a specialty in the treatment of complex epilepsy and Muscular Dystrophy.
 She has completed a fellowship in neurophysiology and serves as the Medical Director of the MDA/ALS Care Center in Owosso and is an Assistant Professor in the Department of Neurology at Michigan State University and serves as Co-Director of the MDA/ALS Care Center at Michigan State University.

-Memorial Healthcare’s Institute for Neurosciences and Multiple Sclerosis is world-renowned in the neurology field.
+Memorial Healthcare’s Institute for Neuroscience is world-renowned in the neurology field.
 Since 2015, Memorial Healthcare has been the first, or one of the first, hospitals in the State of Michigan to administer drug therapy treatments for its patients including Lemtrada (for MS), Ocrevus (for MS), Radicava (ALS), and Spinraza (for Spinal Muscular Atrophy).
 In addition, Memorial Healthcare is one of just three MDA care clinics in the State of Michigan.

 - The U.S. Food and Drug Administration approved Spinraza in December 2016, the first drug approved to treat children and adults with spinal muscular atrophy (SMA), a rare and often fatal genetic disease affecting muscle strength and movement.